guidok91/airflow/README.md

 - On a separate terminal, run `make airflow-webserver-port-forward` to be able to access the Airflow webserver on http://localhost:8080.

 The credentials for the webserver are admin/admin.

+If you need to customize [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) you can add the corresponding env variables under `env` in [values.yaml](values.yaml).